 Their devices use clinically-proven wavelengths of light, varying between 600 and 1000 nm.
 They mix and match the red and near infrared spectrums, the product specifications are transparent and all devices are FDA approved.

 The prices for targeted devices begin at $295 USD, with both red and near infrared spectral output.
 Modular devices are more expensive, with the prices varying between $695 and $5995.
-The price, in case of modular devices, is influenced by the desired type of setup (see above).
-(R)
+You can determine the price based on the size of the setup of these modular devices.

 Platinum LED (Therapy Lights)